Here you can find a list of the frequently asked questions we receive about Serdev® related products.

 Q: Are Serdev Sutures® Lifts similar to 'thread' lifts?

 A: No!
 The confusion comes from the fact that the word “suture” means both thread and act of sticking tissues together.
 “Sutures” in this case comes from the latin Sutura, which means to bring one tissue closer to another.
 Threads in “thread” lifts are placed in the subdermal fat, where no stable fixation is possible!
 On the contrary – Serdev Suture® Lifts capture mobile fascias (such as SMAS), lift them and fix them to immobile tissues (such as periosteum), thus ensuring stable and durable fixation.
 This achieves the lifting (or volumizing, or position correction, depending on the procedure).

 Q: How long does it take for the threads to be fully absorbed?

 Q: Are the threads sterile?
-If not - how do I sterilize them?

 Q: How does the anti-microbial agent of the threads affect patients?

 A: The anti-microbial effect has a broad action range.
 The surgical threads have been used for more than 20 years in all surgical specialties, without any side effects and allergic reactions.

 Q: Why is semi-elasticity of the threads a benefit?

 A: Rigid, non-elastic threads act like scalpels and can cut through tissues.
 Our threads have a short elasticity that protects the tissues from such trauma and allow for a natural movement, without cutting.